 - Freezer Inventory- Having a freezer inventory list is a smart savings move for everyone.
 Take inventory of what you already have in your freezer or pantry.
 Each month we fill in our freezer inventory list so we know what we don’t have to spend money on.
 You can also add in expiry dates if you know them so you eat products up before they go off.
 Most people keep buying items they already have and they end up going in the bin if it doesn’t get eaten on time.
 We keep ours in a folder right beside the freezer for easy access.
 No more guessing what’s inside.

 - Coupons-Coupons are what I like to think of as “free money.”
 Some may turn their nose up at them but if the company wants to save me more money, I’ll take it.
 We’ve saved thousands using coupons on everyday items that just about everyone uses such as mouthwash, toilet paper, paper towel, toothpaste, floss, etc. Coupons can be found in a myriad of places for most people.
 We typically find them online as a printable coupon or you can order them to be sent to your home.
 You can find them in weekly flyer inserts in the newspaper, or by calling the company and asking politely.
 One of the top spots is tear pads at the Grocery Store and if you are lucky you may run into a demonstrator who wants you to try a new product and offer you a coupon.
+If you do not like to use coupons then you can also use credit card rewards points to accomplish the same thing.

 - Homemade Cooking- We like to cook from scratch a lot especially this year as we are doing our best to stick to our grocery budget.
 We have learned that there are so many items we pay far too much for that are super easy to make at home.
 Take the time to research recipes and test one out per week.
 You will get used to this and before you know it you will have lots of recipes that you can whip up in a flash without the cost of convenience.
 Try my homemade Sloppy Joes and you will never buy those costly packets again.
 In fact I’m sure you will wonder why you weren’t making them from scratch ages ago.